fshowalter/movielog/reviews/the-whip-and-the-body-1963.md

 ---
-sequence: 47
-date: 2015-09-19
+date: 2015-08-29
 imdb_id: tt0057078
 title: The Whip and the Body (1963)
 grade: C+
 slug: the-whip-and-the-body-1963
 ---

-Any film starring Christopher Lee as a ghost whipping a half-nude woman as she moans in ecstasy can’t be all bad.
+Any film starring Christopher Lee as a ghost, whipping a half-nude woman as she moans in ecstasy can’t be all bad.

 _The Whip and The Body_ opens with Lee on horseback approaching a large ocean front castle.
 He plays Kurt, a young nobleman returning to his ancestral castle after some time away.